dismantl/CaseHarvester/README.md

 > **NOTE: Unless you are modifying Case Harvester for specific purposes, please do not run your own instance so that MJCS is spared unneccesary load.
 If you are a values-aligned researcher or journalist, you are welcome to access our public case database scraped from MJCS with defendant information redacted; reach out to us at [dan@acabenterprises.net](mailto:dan@acabenterprises.net).**

+There is also a [web interface and set of APIs in the works](https://github.com/dismantl/CaseExplorer) for exploring the data scraped from the Maryland Judiciary Case Search.
+We are in need of web design help for that, so if you are interested in volunteering please [get in touch](mailto:dan@acabenterprises.net).

 # Architecture
 Case Harvester is split into three main components: spider, scraper, and parser.
 Each component is a part of a pipeline that finds, downloads, and parses case data from the MJCS.
 The following diagram shows at a high level how each of these components interact: